-Before we start considering inertial and dissipative effects together, we first review the ABBM model [17, 18] that neglects inertia, rederive its velocity distribution, and recall the connection to the saddle point (instanton equation) approach of Ref.
+Before we start considering inertial and dissipative effects together, we first review the ABBM model [17,18] that neglects inertia, rederive its velocity distribution, and recall the connection to the saddle-point (instanton equation) approach of Ref.
 [24-26].

-We study an elastic interface at zero temperature, whose center-of-mass position is given by the equation of motion where $\dot{u} = du/dt$ and F is the disorder force.
+We study an elastic interface at zero temperature, the centerof-mass position of which is given by the equation of motion where $\dot{u} = du/dt$ and F is the disorder force.
 It is Gaussian distributed with correlations